Pass4Trip/Agent-E/README.md

 ```bash
 python -u -m ae.main
 ```
+Note: Using unbuffered output may result in some output not appearing in the terminal.

 ### Expected Behavior
 Once Agent-E is running, you should see an icon in the browser interface.
 Clicking on this icon will open a chat-like interface where you can input natural language commands.
 Example commands you can try: